kylepw/wikiwall/README.rst

 ========
 wikiwall
 ========
-*wikiwall* is a CLI that downloads a random image from Wikiart's Hi-Res page and sets it as your desktop background in MacOS.
+*wikiwall* is a CLI that downloads a random image from Wikiart's Hi-Res page and sets it as your desktop background in macOS.

 .. image:: https://github.com/kylepw/wikiwall/blob/master/example.gif
 	:align: center